Tuesday, July 26, 2016

-On August third, Hunter broke our “how long a human tower can stay standing” record.
+At my neighborhood pool, Hunter broke our “how long a human tower can stay standing” record.
 This is not something we time, we just knew.

-On August fourth the Heffernan family (my youngest Uncle, Aunt, and cousins on my mom’s side) were in town so we spent the day with them.
+Toward the end of the week, the Heffernan family (the youngest Uncle, Aunt, and cousins on my mom’s side) were in town so we spent the day with them.
 I had a lot of fun with John and Joel.
-They are six now so the usual simple answers and exaggerated facial expressions one does when talking to little kids no longer convinces them.
+They are six now so the usual simple answers and exaggerated facial expressions one puts on when talking to little kids no longer convinces them.
 I’m sure their IQ has shot up since we last saw them.

 To view more photos from this event, click here.
 Once in Flickr, click the arrow on your right to view the next picture.
 Thanks!